Romeo

 Shakespeare Retold (Modern Verse)

 Quote Analysis: Five words, and one of the most-quoted lines in the play.
-Romeo speaks them seconds after killing Tybalt — having seen Mercutio die, having abandoned the pacifism of his marriage hour, having understood that everything he tried to build with Juliet is now compromised by the body at his feet.
+Romeo speaks them seconds after killing Tybalt, having seen Mercutio die, having abandoned the pacifism of his marriage hour, and having understood that everything he tried to build with Juliet is now compromised by the body at his feet.
 The line names the play's central theme in a single phrase.
-By Act 5, when Romeo says "Then I defy you, stars!" he has stopped accepting fortune's fool-status and decided to act against it — too late.
+By Act 5, when Romeo says "Then I defy you, stars!" he has stopped accepting fortune's fool-status and decided to act against it – too late.

 There is thy gold, worse poison to men's souls,